MakeSchool-Tutorials/Ramp-Level-0/P03-Objects/content.md

 **in `sketch.js`**

 > [action]
-> Add the `mousePressed` function at the bottom of the file  and add `print("clicked")` inside.
+> Add the `mousePressed` function at the bottom of the file.
-> Now you can see evidence in the console that your function was correctly called.
+> Add `print("clicked")` inside so that you can see evidence in the console that your function was correctly called.
 >

 <!--  -->